dg9vh/MMDVMHost-Websocketboard/README.md

 * change ownership to your user for example with `sudo chown -R pi /opt/MMDVMDash`
 * copy all files from repository into this folder
 * modify *logtailer.ini* to fit your needs
-* modify */html/js/config.js* to fit your needs, here you can switch on/off tabs showing or enable debug for getting some output in javascript console
+* modify */html/js/config.js* to fit your needs, here you can switch on/off tabs showing or enable debug for getting some output in javascript console.
+You should take a look into this file - here are different options you can configure.
 * copy files in */opt/MMDVMDash/systemd* to */etc/systemd/system* or similar corresponding to your system
 * modify both scripts to fit your needs
 * enable services with following commmands, this results in starting both automatically after reboot: